cmpi-standard/headers/guidelines.md

     more text into the brief description.

   - @see and @note sometimes require an empty line before it, otherwise it may become a nested section under the previous section.
-Examples for commands that require an empty line before them, are @deprecated, and ???.
+This seems to depend on the section command that is used before @see and @note.
+For example, the use of @deprecated before @see or @note requires an empty line between them.

 Other
 -----

-* @brief needs a period at the end of a sentence, and an empty line following it.
+* @brief needs an empty line following it, in order to end the brief description.
+Having a period at the end of the brief description without an empty line following it, is not sufficient to end the brief description.

+  We use a period at the end of the brief description, and an empty line following it.

 * We use @li for list items, particularly for function status.